Between 2005 and 2014 the number of babies delivered in hospitals by midwives rose more than 11%*. Metro OBGYN believes midwives do make a difference.

 Midwives are nurses with advanced education and experience who offer services to women of all ages and in all stages of life.
 Their focus is on partnering with women to provide them with the education to make the right choice for their healthcare.
 Midwives focus not only on maternity care but also on the full range of women’s needs.
 Certified Nurse Midwives (CNM’s) provide care from a young woman’s first period until after menopause.
 A midwife can see women for general healthcare services, annual gynecologic exams, family planning needs, treatment of sexually transmitted diseases, care during teenage years, pregnancy, labor, birth, and finally, menopause.

 At Metro OBGYN, if you choose to see a midwife for your prenatal care, you will also see a physician to assist with your needs.
-Dr. Jorge Sotolongo, Dr. Norman Ferrer, Dr. Ada Ortiz-Bianchi and Dr. Erik Schulte are experts in pregnancy and delivery, medical complications, and women's surgery.
+Dr. Jorge Sotolongo, and Dr. Ada Ortiz are experts in pregnancy and delivery, medical complications, and women's surgery.
 They believe it is important to have a close working relationship with their midwives.
-The doctors and midwives are a team that works together to provide the best possible care for each patient.
+The doctors and midwives work together--as a team--to provide the best possible care for each patient.
 By working closely with OB/GYN’s, midwives can ensure that a physician is available if complications should arise.

 Please review any of the educational materials listed below as you continue through your pregnancy.